sampsyo/cs6120/content/blog/2025-12-15-torchsplit.md

 Finally, we found that the componentized deployment achieves better GPU resource utilization.
 We queried GPU utilization % and memory usage statistics for each GPU (using nvidia-smi) every 100ms while the program was running.
 The monolithic deployment averaged about 25% utilization and 1215 MiB memory; the componentized one attained 46% utilization and 5100 MiB memory.
 There’s definitely still a lot of room for improvement here; this goes back to optimizing the allocation.

+Disregarding the time spent profiling, TorchSplit takes about 7.7 seconds on CLIP which has 943 nodes.
+The major components of this are:
+1. Torch FX Graph Export: 2.77s
+2. Dominance Analysis and SESE Extraction: 2.65s
+3. Export: 0.51s

+The rest of the the execution is spent on Python module imports.
+This was obtained via (py-spy)[https://github.com/benfred/py-spy], a sampling-based Python profiler.
+The ILP solver was run separately, and the time is negligible since the problem size is very small.

 ## Future Work

 There are a lot of things we can do to further improve performance; we’ll talk about a couple which we touched on previously.

 First, we can do a better job of allocating components to GPUs.
 This would involve incorporating more information from the profiling step into the allocation problem.
 In particular, we should support batching; many ML models scale well with batching, so specifying inputs to the ILP based on throughput and GPU utilization at different batch sizes could generate a better allocation.
+Batching is difficult because Torch FX yields static graphs (fixed to a single batch size), so we would either need to export multiple graphs at different sizes or modify the graph to support variable batch sizes.

 [Multi-instance GPU partitioning](https://www.nvidia.com/en-us/technologies/multi-instance-gpu/) -- partitioning a single GPU into isolated instances to eliminate interference between models running on the same GPU -- and finer grained GPU profiling could also help us get to better resource utilization and performance.

 Stage to stage handoffs introduce overheads in a componentized deployment which do not exist for a monolithic application, so minimizing them is important.
 Ray stage to stage handoffs are done via TCP; this is slow, and different model serving platforms may offer the opportunity to use RDMA.
 Depending on the hardware platform, NVLink might also be possible.